gSchool/DNA-release-2/02-Phase-1/03-devops-principles.md

 ##### !question

-Of the concepts discussed in the lesson: CALMS, The Three Ways, and The Seven Principles and Waste, please select which **one** concept was **most valuable** as a tool for your organization to use when evaluating the organization’s integration of DevSecOps and identifying areas of improvement.
+Of the concepts discussed in the lesson: CALMS, The Three Ways, and The Seven Principles and Waste, please select which **one** concept was **most valuable** as a tool for your organization to use when evaluating the organization’s integration of DevOps and identifying areas of improvement.

 _There is no correct answer, this is your opinion._